sharon-now/Chatbox-Development/week-2/README.md

 Week 2 — How Computers "Read"
-Chatbot Development (AITCD001) — Learning Outcome 1
+Chatbot Development (AITCD001) — Learning Outcome
-Author:Sharon Uwineza

  Overview
 Last week's chatbot matched exact keywords.
 This week's activity explores the first real step toward a smarter chatbot: how a computer breaks a sentence into pieces it can actually work with.
 Using **spaCy**'s small English model (`en_core_web_sm`), the notebook covers three core NLP building blocks — **tokenization**, **part-of-speech (POS) tagging**, and **named entity recognition (NER)** — all running on CPU in Google Colab's free tier, no GPU or local install required.